Alex Craig (rugby union): Amateur career

-He played for Hartpury College in the BUCS Super Rugby competition and was involved in their win against University of Exeter in their 2015-16 season win coming off the bench.
+He played for Hartpury College in the BUCS Super Rugby competition and was involved in their win against University of Exeter in their 2015–16 season win coming off the bench.

 Professional career

 He played for Hartpury University R.F.C. in the RFU Championship from the 2016–17 season.

 On 14 February 2019, Craig signed his first professional contract with Gloucester, thus promoted to the senior squad from the 2019–20 season.

 Craig signed for Welsh club the Scarlets on 19 June 2023, having made 49 appearances for Gloucester.

 On 23 April 2025 it was announced that Craig would join Glasgow Warriors at the end of the 2024-25 URC Season.
-Craig said of the move:

-I’m from Castle Douglas, and I’ve always kept a close eye on how Glasgow were doing as I supported the club when growing up.
-To see the club go from strength to strength in recent seasons has been so impressive, and they just keep getting better and better as a team.

-I know quite a lot of the boys from U20s and from Scotland duty; I grew up playing minis with Stafford [McDowall] too, his dad was my first rugby coach and we played together from when we were seven until about 14 or 15.
-Stafford’s probably the one I spoke to the most when making the decision to move up here, but everyone I’ve spoken to has had nothing but good things to say about the club.

 He became Glasgow Warrior No. 371 on his debut when he started against Dragons at Scotstoun Stadium.
-The Glasgow Warriors won the match scoring 7 tries without reply in a 49-0 win, but at a cost to Craig.
+The Glasgow Warriors won the match scoring 7 tries without reply in a 49–0 win, but at a cost to Craig.
 He was replaced after a head collision in the course of the match and then failed a Head Injury Assessment preventing his return to the field.